All images © by Roberto Piperno, owner of the domain. Write to firstname.lastname@example.org.

 Arco di Tito

 This plate is the second etching which in 1752 Giuseppe Vasi dedicated to Campo Vaccino (Cow Field), the name used in the XVIIIth century for the site of the ancient Roman Forum.
 This view shows its eastern part (you may wish to see the western one).
 Another etching showing the southern part of the Forum was published in 1753.
-The alley shown in the plate was known as Stradone di Campo Vaccino and it was opened in 1536 by Pope Paul III for the expected visit to Rome of Emperor Charles V; he wanted to impress his guest by showing him the remaining monuments of the ancient city; the opening of the alley led to pulling down many medieval houses and towers.
+The tree-lined road shown in the plate was known as Stradone di Campo Vaccino and it was opened in 1536 by Pope Paul III for the expected visit to Rome of Emperor Charles V; he wanted to impress his guest by showing him the remaining monuments of the ancient city; the opening of the road led to pulling down many medieval houses and towers.

 The view is taken from the green dot in the 1748 map here below.
 In the description below the plate Vasi made reference to: 1) Colonne antiche (Tempio di Castore e Polluce); 2) S. Lorenzo in Miranda; 3) SS.
 Cosma e Damiano; 4) S. Maria Nuova (aka S. Francesca Romana); 5) Tempio della Pace (actually Basilica di Massenzio which is covered in another page); 6) Arco di Tito.
-The dotted line which runs in the middle of the alley in the small map delineates the border between Rione Campitelli (left) and Rione Monti (right).
+The dotted line which runs in the middle of the road in the small map delineates the border between Rione Campitelli (left) and Rione Monti (right).

 In general the approach of Italian archaeologists was that to leave the ancient monuments as they found them without attempting to reconstruct them, the only remarkable exceptions being Arco di Tito and to a minor extent Tempio di Vesta.